reinout/checkoutmanager/README.txt

 Starting is easy.
 Just ``easy_install checkoutmanager`` and run ``checkoutmanager``.

-- The first time, you'll get a sample configuration you can copy from.
+- The first time, you'll get a sample configuration you can copy to ``.checkoutmanager.cfg`` in your home directory.

 - The second time, you'll get a usage message.
 (You'll want to do ``checkoutmanager co`` to grab your initial checkouts).